 By Mithu Das March 30, 2020

-The whole India is being placed on lockdown for twenty-one days—from 24 March to 13 April—preventing further spread of covid-19.
-And, it has hardly passed 7 days that I'm terribly getting bored staying at home.
+The whole India is being placed on lockdown for twenty-one days—from 24 March to 13 April—preventing further spread of coronavirus, and it has hardly passed 7 days that I'm getting bored staying at home.
 You can’t go outside except that you need to buy some medicines or groceries.
-You can't drive a car, you can't ride a motorcycle, even you can't walk the street.
+You can't drive a car, you can't ride a motorcycle, you cant ride a bicycle, or even you can't walk the street.
 I really hate this virus.

-Covid-19, which is caused by SARS-CoV-2—a new species of coronavirus—has now spread right across the world.
+Covid-19 is caused by SARS-CoV-2—a new species of coronavirus—that has now spread right across the world.
 There is no vaccine for this disease.
 Besides, it is highly contagious.
 Anyone who come near (within 6 feet) an infected person can catch it.
-According to the World Health Organization (WHO), the virus poses a “very grave threat for the world” and should be viewed as “Public Enemy Number 1”.
+According to World Health Organization (WHO), the virus poses a “very grave threat for the world” and should be viewed as “Public Enemy Number 1”.

-SARS-Cov-2 virus first occurred at the Huanan Seafood Wholesale Market in Wuhan, last December.
-It is thought that some Chinese had caught the disease after eating pangolin meat.
-(The bats are thought to be carrying the virus and pangolins may be its intermediate host, says the researchers.)
-However, the Chinese government had tried to cover up the truth.
-On 31st December, they informed WHO about the disease, but before they could alert people about the danger of the virus, it was too late.
-In the first week of January, many thousands of people left Wuhan, and some of them were travelers who had carried the virus back to their countries—Italy, New York, Sydney, Bangkok, Tokyo, Singapore, Seoul and Hong Kong.
+SARS-Cov-2 virus first occurred at Huanan Seafood Wholesale Market in Wuhan, last December (2019).
+It is thought that some people had caught the disease after eating pangolin meat.
+The bats are thought to be carrying the virus and pangolins may be its intermediate host, says the researchers.
+However, the Chinese government tried to cover up the truth at first.
+Unfortunately, by the time they could alert people about the danger of the virus, it was too late.
+In the first week of January, many thousands of people left Wuhan—many of them were travelers—who had carried the virus back to their countries: Italy, New York, Sydney, Bangkok, Tokyo, Singapore, Seoul and Hong Kong.

-There being fewer testing facilities for covid-19 and no vaccine has yet been developed—besides, the disease is highly contagious—so it is a good idea, says WHO, to quarantine yourself at home.
+There being fewer testing facilities for covid-19 and no vaccine has been developed yet.
+Besides, the disease is highly contagious.
+So, it is a good idea, says WHO, to quarantine yourself at home.
 The more you keep distance from people, the more chances that you will stay uninfected by the virus.
 However, in India, it is easier said than done.
-Many people didn't bother to break the lockdown, and came to the street in groups, minglinging with friends, chit-chating.
-This is the reason why police had to take action against these people.
+Many people didn't bother to break the lockdown, and came to the street in groups, minglinging with friends and chit-chating.
+This is the reason why police had to take action against them.
 However, in some places police are also blamed to be taking harsh measures against people who came to the street to buy groceries or other essential goods.